- Pens or pencils

 Discover the stars

-- Everyone should take the telescopes outside and find a space two metres apart from everyone else.
+- Everyone should take the telescopes outside and find a space.

-- Everyone should look through their telescope and see which stars they can find.
+- People should look through their telescopes and see which stars they can find.

-- The person leading the activity could challenge everyone to find specific things like constellations, satellites, or the North Star.
+- You could challenge everyone to find specific things like constellations, satellites or the North Star.
 However, make sure you can see anything you’re challenging people to find.

 - Rubbish and recycling